smartsheet-platform/smartsheet-javascript-sdk/README.md

 ## Passthrough Option

 If there is an API Feature that is not yet supported by the JavaScript SDK, there is a passthrough option that allows you to call arbitrary API endpoints.
+Passthrough calls support error retry and logging.

 To invoke the passthrough, your code can call one of the following methods: